Faculty and Staff - Martin Stokes

 Personal Research – current, past, and future:

-Conduct research into Ruminant Nutrition, Digestion and Metabolism, Silage Production and Utilization including Hatch project “Improvement of Silage Quality and Its Utilization by Lactating Dairy Cows.”
+Conduct research into Ruminant Nutrition, Digestion and Metabolism, Silage Production and Utilization including Hatch project “Improvement of Silage Quality and Aerobic Stability .”

 Grant proposals in excess of $960,000 have been submitted to support this research, over $486,000 of support has been received from companies such as Agri-Science Inc., Agway Inc., Allied Chemical Co., BASF Corporation, Blue Seal Feeds, Cargill Inc., Christian Hansen Inc., Farmline International Ltd., The Finnish Sugar Company, Lallemand Inc., and the USDA Integrated Organic Program.